Sequential Cursed Equilibrium: Definitions and general results

+The coarsest valid partition allows us to formalize the idea that each player acts independently of their own private information.\footnote{We prove \Cref{thm:coarsest_valid} by construction in \Cref{app:proof_coarsest_valid}.
+In contemporaneous work, \cite{nagel2024asif} provide an elegant proof by Zorn's lemma.} This is analogous to how, in cursed equilibrium, each player neglects how their opponent's behavior depends on their opponent's type.

-\begin{theorem} For any well-behaved extensive game, there exists a valid partition $\mathcal{F}$ of $H \setminus Z$ that is coarser\footnote{Partition $\mathcal{J}$ is {coarser} than partition $\mathcal{J}'$ if for all $J'\in\mathcal{J}'$, there exists $J\in\mathcal{J}$ such that $J' \subseteq J$.} than any other valid partition. \end{theorem} A set of histories is a \textbf{coarse set} if it is a cell of $\mathcal{F}$, as defined implicitly in \Cref{thm:coarsest_valid}.
+A set of histories is a \textbf{coarse set} if it is a cell of $\mathcal{F}$, as defined implicitly in \Cref{thm:coarsest_valid}.
 We use $F(I)$ to denote $F \in \mathcal{F}$ such that $F \supseteq I$.
 We assume that coarse sets involving nature are singleton, \textit{i.e.} for all $I \in \mathcal{I}_\lambda$, we have $|F(I)| = 1$.
 For instance, the extensive game in \Cref{fig:running_1} has three coarse sets, one containing the root, another containing player $1$'s information set, and another containing all of player $2$'s information sets.

 A strategy $\sigma_n$ is \textbf{coarse} if it is measurable with respect to $\mathcal{F}$, that is, if for any $I$ and $I'$ that are subsets of the same coarse set, $\sigma_n(I) = \sigma_n(I')$.
 Coarse strategies formalize what it means to neglect the dependence of a player's action on that player's information.